jetbrains-academy/refactoring-course/RefactoringToDesignPatterns/FactoryMethodPatternPractice/FactoryMethodPattern/task.md

-Let’s try to use **Factory Method** design pattern to encapsulate the creation of objects and provide a more flexible and maintainable approach to handling different transport modes.
+Let’s try to use the **Factory Method** design pattern to encapsulate the creation of objects and provide a more flexible and maintainable approach to handling different transport modes.

 Let’s take a look at the example in the editor. \